shreyas1209/Deep_Learning/Computer_Vision/README.md

-This folder contains basic application of CV on various datasets using NN from pytorch.
+This folder contains basic application of CV on various datasets using Pytorch library